-The turf immediately adjacent to the roadway is normally the most intensively managed part of the ROW (see Figure 1, General Seeding Zones).
-This area also receives the highest concentrations of salt laden spray.
+The turf immediately adjacent to the roadway is normally the most intensively managed part of the ROW (see Figure 1, General Seed Class Usage Zones).
+This area also receives the highest concentrations of salt laden drainage and spray.
 This portion of the roadside requires a seeding mixture that can tolerate salt concentrations and regular mowing while still maintaining an acceptable appearance and resistance to erosion.
-This area would typically extend from the edge of pavement to the bottom of the backslope of the drainage ditch, or to a minimum of 20 feet in areas with slopes 1:3 (V:H) and flatter.
-Seeding in this zone would typically be accompanied with erosion control blanket.
+This area would typically extend a minimum of 15 feet from the edge of shoulder or to the ditch when the distance between the shoulder and ditch line becomes narrow.
+Seeding in this zone would typically be accompanied with erosion control blanket, even on flatter slopes.
 The mixes developed for this use is:

-- CLASS 2E.
-SALT TOLERANT ROADSIDE MIXTURE, as shown in Article 250.07 of the Illinois Tollway Supplemental Specifications. - Other applications for this mix may be in ditches or portions of detention ponds that receive salt laden water.

-2. Zone 2 Seeding
+- Class 2E, Salt Tolerant Roadside Mixture, as shown in Article 250.07 of the Illinois Tollway Supplemental Specifications. - Other locations that may be considered for this mix are in dry ditches, around parking areas or in other well-drained locations that receive salt laden water. - 2.
+Zone 2 Seeding

-In areas beyond the Zone 1 mowing limits, seeding is normally desired, particularly in rural areas, which will reduce routine ROW mowing cycles and contribute to the preservation of plant and wildlife environments.
-See Figure 1 (Article 4.2.1B of this manual, General Seeding Zones) and Appendix 7 (Roadside Mowing Guide).
-Seeding in Zone 2 areas must control surface erosion while maintaining an acceptable appearance both to adjacent neighbors and to motorists.
-Seeding classes have been developed to meet the needs for these conditions:
+In areas beyond Zone 1 the seeding type that is normally desirable, particularly in rural areas, will reduce routine ROW mowing cycles and contribute to the preservation of plant, pollinator and wildlife environments.
+See Figure 1 (Article 4.2.1.2 of this manual, General Seed Class Usage Zones) and Appendix G (Roadside Mowing Guide).
+Seeding in Zone 2 areas must control surface erosion while maintaining an acceptable natural appearance both to adjacent neighbors and to motorists.
+Below are seeding classes which have been developed to meet the needs for these conditions: